There's a place for you in Ikuna Koa!

 Outrigger paddling demands laulima (cooperation) and both physical and mental commitment from each participant.
 Very much a team sport, no one person is capable of carrying the entire team ... and lokahi (unity) is essential to the success of each crew.

 Ikuna Koa offers comprehensive programs for competitive outrigger canoe paddling for Ironman, Regatta and Long Distance races.
-We are very excited about the 2014 racing season and will travel to SCORA sanctioned races along the California Coast from San Diego to Santa Barbara and to other races in Arizona and Hawai'i.

 In California, the Outrigger Canoe Racing Season is divided into three segments: Ironman, Regatta, and 9-Man Races.